-Economic indicators show mixed results in their recovery, with higher growth in indicators related to private consumption and a slowdown in those related to public and private investment.
+Economic indicators show higher growth in those related to private consumption.

+Economic indicators show higher growth in those related to private consumption.

 Exports would increase its contribution to GDP growth in 2022-2023, whereas domestic demand, in particular investment, would grow at a more moderate pace.